hippolytej/tree-map/README.md

-# Arboricool, votre guide arboricole
+# Canopee, votre guide arboricole

 A simple map of Paris' remarkable trees (for now).